6 Feature Announcement Examples from SaaS Companies

 So, how do you reach those superfans?

 They’re likely just as busy as you are, so sending one email about a new feature is bound to get lost in their inboxes.
-To increase the chances of capturing your audience’s attention, you need to meet them where they are.
+Users are busier than ever, so to increase the chances of capturing your audience’s attention, you need to be on multiple channels.

 Feature Announcement Examples